Quadratic sieve: Multiple polynomials

-This approach (called MPQS, Multiple Polynomial Quadratic Sieve) is ideally suited for parallelization, since each processor involved in the factorization can be given n, the factor base and a collection of polynomials, and it will have no need to communicate with the central processor until it is finished with its polynomials.
+This approach, called Multiple Polynomial Quadratic Sieve (MPQS), is ideally suited for parallelization, since each processor involved in the factorization can be given n, the factor base and a collection of polynomials, and it will have no need to communicate with the central processor until it has finished sieving with its polynomials.

 Large primes

 One large prime

 If, after dividing by all the factors less than A, the remaining part of the number (the cofactor) is less than A2, then this cofactor must be prime.
 In effect, it can be added to the factor base, by sorting the list of relations into order by cofactor.
-If y(a) = 7*11*23*137 and y(b) = 3*5*7*137, then y(a)y(b) = 3*5*11*23 * 72 * 1372.
+If y(a) = 7⋅11⋅23⋅137 and y(b) = 3⋅5⋅7⋅137, then y(a)y(b) = 3⋅5⋅72⋅11⋅23⋅1372.
 This works by reducing the threshold of entries in the sieving array above which a full factorization is performed.

 More large primes

-Reducing the threshold even further, and using an effective process for factoring y(x) values into products of even relatively large primes - ECM is superb for this - can find relations with most of their factors in the factor base, but with two or even three larger primes.
+Reducing the threshold even further, and using an effective process for factoring y(x) values into products of even relatively large primes—ECM is superb for this—can find relations with most of their factors in the factor base, but with two or even three larger primes.
 Cycle finding then allows combining a set of relations sharing several primes into a single relation.